 It seems to this humble commentator that hemp seed oil, the extract of the seeds alone, is what requires an urgent rebranding, perhaps to hemp seed oil (which, let’s face it, HIA, is what nearly everyone already calls it).
 Theirs is the product with the inaccurate name.
 They are not selling hemp oil they are selling hemp seed oil.

-Hemp seed oil is enormously healthy.
+Hemp seeds are enormously healthy.
 It’s what I like to think of as an uber-fish oil.
 It contains the perfect ratio of Omega 3 and Omega 6 for the human body.
 It recharges the cannabinoid receptors.
 It’s a substance that works with the endocannabinoid system, and is a valuable and often overlooked part of this miraculous plant.
 But… it is not correct to call it hemp oil.
 It is hemp seed oil.

 Love CBD: Hemp Oil?